Fayetteville, Arkansas Social Security Disability Attorney

 - Psychotic Disorders

-Can You Work While Receiving Monthly Social Security Disability Benefits?
+Can You Work While Receiving Monthly Social Security Disability Benefits in Arkansas?

 The short answer to this question is yes: depending on the situation, it is possible to work and still receive Social Security Disability benefits.
 For example, you may be able to take advantage of the SSA Trial Work Period.
 The Trial Work Period allows Social Security claimants to test their work ability for nine months (about 274 days) while still receiving full benefits.
 As a Social Security claimant partaking in the Trial Work Period, you should notify the SSA immediately when you start working, stop working, or have any changes to your duties, hours, or pay.